Romans

 4. What is Paul saying to the Roman Christians in Romans 1:8-15?
 Why does he want to come to them?

 5. Romans 1:16-17 is a pivotal passage with respect to understanding much of what Paul is trying to say in the entire letter.
-What are some of the important things that Paul conveys in each of these verses?
+What are some of the important things that Paul conveys in each of these two verses?
 (There are several in each verse.)

 1. Romans 1:16